 Sakuragicho is a popular meeting spot for locals going out to dine or have fun in Yokohama, as well as being a convenient starting point to explore the city's downtown district.

 The area got its name from the Sakura River, which used to flow nearby

 Sakuragicho Station is considered the birthplace of Japan's railways

-Japan's first railway opened here with a line running between Yokohama and Shinbashi in neighboring Tokyo.
+Japan's first railway opened here with a line running between Yokohama and Shimbashi in neighboring Tokyo.
 There is a monument in Sakuragicho commemorating the birth of what is today one of the world's most sophisticated nationwide rail networks.

 Sakuragicho Station is also the gateway to Yokohama's famous Minato Mirai 21 district.
-Other places of interest nearby include the Mitsubishi Minatomirai Industrial Museum, the Cup Noodles Museum, the Yokohama Museum of Art, the Kanagawa Prefectural Museum of Cultural History, Yokohama Port Opening Memorial Hall, Iseyama-jinja Shrine, Enmei-in Temple, Kamonyama Park, the Yokohama Noh Theater, and Yokohama Chinatown.
+Other nearby places of interest include the Mitsubishi Minatomirai Industrial Museum, the Cup Noodles Museum, the Yokohama Museum of Art, the Kanagawa Prefectural Museum of Cultural History, Yokohama Port Opening Memorial Hall, Iseyamajinja Shrine, Enmei-in Temple, Kamonyama Park, the Yokohama Noh Theater, and Yokohama Chinatown.

 Stop by the Sakuragicho Tourist Information Center, located inside Sakuragicho Station, for details on what to see and do in and around the area.